 - the power of your flash lighting

-- and the amount of fill light required
+- and the amount of light required to fill in the shadows

 In natural light photography, the main light is always the sun, but that’s not the only light available to natural light photographers.
-Fill light can be reflected light or even ambient light (such as a room light indoors).
+A fill light source can be reflected light or even ambient light (such as a room light indoors).

 What is reflected fill light?

-Again, the clue’s in the name.
-Reflected light is any light that is reflected back onto the subject.
+The clue’s in the name.
+Reflected light is any light that’s reflected back onto the subject.

 You can create reflected light with: